 Formulate hypotheses:

-To validate a business idea, the first step is to establish the most critical hypotheses that are both testable, falsifiable and precise.
+To validate a business idea, the first step is to establish the most critical hypotheses that are testable, falsifiable and precise.

 Design experiments: